Alpine Summits Expedition – 7 days

 Duration 7 days/7 nights

 Venture off the beaten track.
 This seven-day expedition follows trails up above the tree line, where wide-open skies mean a good chance of seeing brilliant northern lights.
 We’ll be camping along the way, carrying canvas tents and wood stoves and living 24/7 with our huskies.
-Enjoy relaxed evenings by the campfire and at a remote trapper’s cabin, and get feel for traditional ways of living on the land.
+Enjoy relaxed evenings by the campfire and get feel for traditional ways of living on the land.

 Welcome to Whitehorse.
 Before we leave the capital, we’ll do a quick gear check and use this chance to pick up any last-minute items.
 Then it’s up to the ranch to meet your dog team and get an introduction to the principles of dog sledding, as well as some background on the science and culture of mushing in Yukon and Alaska.